cloudfoundry/docs-bosh/content/dns.md

 To provide native DNS support:

-- Director keeps track of DNS entries assigned to each instance
+- Director keeps track of DNS entries assigned to each instance (within the `.bosh` default TLD or a custom TLD set in [dns.domain_name](https://bosh.io/jobs/director?source=github.com/cloudfoundry/bosh#p%3ddns.domain_name))
-- Agent (on stemcells ubuntu-trusty/3421+, all ubuntu-xenial) updates DNS records metadata on its VM
+- Agent (on stemcells ubuntu-trusty/3421+, all ubuntu-xenial) updates DNS records metadata on its VM, as well as `/etc/hosts`
-- DNS release (more details below) provides resolution of BOSH specific DNS records
+- DNS release (more details below) provides resolution of BOSH specific DNS records by exposing a simple DNS server

 Given that the Director is the sole orchestrator of the system, it is now responsible for updating DNS records during a deploy.
 As VMs are created and deleted following DNS related steps happen:

 1. Director notices that VM, after it's created or deleted, changed its IP
 1. Director creates a new DNS records dataset and saves it to the blobstore
 1. Director issues sync_dns Agent call to *all* VMs (in all deployments)
 1. Each Agent downloads new DNS records dataset and updates `/var/vcap/instance/dns/records.json`
-1. DNS release sees that local `/var/vcap/instance/dns/records.json` is updated, hence returns new information in future DNS requests
+1. DNS release sees that local `/var/vcap/instance/dns/records.json` is updated, hence returns new information in future DNS requests served, according to the [supported query syntax](dns.md#constructing-queries)

 See [Deploying step-by-step](deploying-step-by-step.md) for full Director deployment flow.